 Maori and Caucasian women have a higher incidence of breast cancer than Pacific and Asian women in New Zealand.
 Maori women have a 35% higher incidence than non-Maori women.

-Women and men who have had chest radiation treatment as children or young adults for diseases such as Hodgkins lymphoma are at increased risk of developing breast cancer.
-Patients who had this treatment can be screened by the Breastscreen Aotearoa breast screening programme.
+Women and men who have had chest radiation treatment as children or young adults, for diseases such as lymphoma, are at increased risk of developing breast cancer.
+Patients who had this treatment can have breast screening provided by their DHB or Breastscreen Aotearoa .